-One quickest way is to use Robots meta WordPress plugin and under Permalink settings you will see an option which says “ Redirect attachment URL’s to parent post URL”.
-Keep that option checked and that will take care of your this issue.
+One quickest way is to use Permalink setting of Yoast SEO plugin.
+You will see an option which says “ Redirect attachment URL’s to parent post URL.”
+Keep that option checked, and that will take care of your this issue.

-After Google panda rolled out, this is one of the most common issue I have seen on my and other people site which impacted search engine ranking for that particular domain.
-Specially when ShoutMeLoud got hit by panda, this is one of the major reasons for the same.
-Almost 35K replytocom links were indexed and it took quite some time to remove those links from search engine index.
+After Google Panda had rolled out, this is one of the most common issues I have seen on my and other people site which impacted search engine ranking for that particular domain.
+Especially when ShoutMeLoud got hit by Panda, this is one of the major reasons for the same.
+Almost 35K replytocom links were indexed, and it took quite some time to remove those links from search engine index.
 Even setting URL parameter for replytocom didn’t remove the URL immediately.
-Now we have less no. of replytocom links but it’s still there.
-You can check for your blog too by searching in Google with: Site: domain.com replytocom
+Now we have less no. of replytocom links, but it’s still there.
+You can check for your blog too by searching on Google with Site: domain.com replytocom

-Canonical URL Tag is one of the important aspect of On-page SEO.
-A URL could be access using:
+Canonical URL Tag is one of the important aspects of On-page SEO.
+A URL could be accessed using: